Peter Scott‐Presland is currently writing the most ambitious, the most enormous, the most wide‐ranging piece of gay music theatre ever devised.

 Read MoreThe brave new world of radical gay activism, and the traditional world of glittery but closeted camp, personified by the ageing cabaret star Valentine de Vere.

+Read More1981-82 was a busy year for the IRA, and a bloody year for Londoners.
 In 1981, Chelsea Barracks was bombed closely followed by a car bomb in Dulwich and in Oxford Street.

 Read MoreA dystopian fantasy of the future as seen by numerous gay activists at the time, based on the panic and fear felt in the face of the new ‘gay plague’.